-- C41 Transpower has calculated its financing costs using: - C41.1 the assumption that expenditure occurs at the end of each month; and - C41.2 the same principles used in Transpower's base capex proposal. - C42 The capital expenditure profile of the Project is the 'S' curve typical of such projects.
+- C39 Transpower has calculated its financing costs using: - C39.1 the assumption that expenditure occurs at the end of each month; and - C39.2 the same principles used in Transpower's base capex proposal.205 - C40 The capital expenditure profile of the Project is the 'S' curve typical of such projects.
 Most expenditure will occur towards the commissioning phase of the 220 kV transformers due their high costs.
-These costs are fixed under contract at an early point.
+These costs are fixed under contract at an early point. - C41 Site preparation works that are done in the early stages of the construction phase of the Project are where variations in scope or delays, and corresponding increased costs, are most likely.